muhammadasadullahtariq/LinkApp/README.md

 ### How You Can Help
 - Star this repository ⭐ to show your support.
-- Share the link to this repository with anyone who might benefit from Link App.
+- Share the link to this repository with anyone who might benefit from LinkApp.
 - Leave your feedback or suggestions to help us improve!

 ---

 ### License
-This repository is for informational purposes only and does not contain the source code for Link App.
+This repository is for informational purposes only and does not contain the source code for LinkApp.